bloodstiller/bloodstiller.com/content/Walkthroughs/Doctor-box.md

         -   Example match: `<class 'warnings.WarningMessage'>`.
     -   **Why**:
         -   Not all subclasses are useful for exploitation.
 The filter specifically targets classes that are likely to provide the `_module` attribute or similar access to the `__builtins__` dictionary.
-        -   `warnings.WarningMessage` is chosen because it provides a pathway to Python’s built-in functions through its `_module` attribute.
+        -   `warnings.WarningMessage` is chosen because it provides a pathway to Python's built-in functions through its `_module` attribute.
         -   We use this class as a pivot to access the dangerous `__builtins__['__import__']` method, which allows importing any module dynamically.
-        -   **Simple Terms**: It’s like picking a specific tool from the list (a warning-related tool) because it opens the door to other powerful tools hidden inside Python.
+        -   **Simple Terms**: It's like picking a specific tool from the list (a warning-related tool) because it opens the door to other powerful tools hidden inside Python.

 3.  **Accessing Built-in Functions**:
     -   `x()._module`: Accesses the module of the identified subclass.